 - Revenue Operations manages the centralized processes that allow VA to collect revenue from private health insurance carriers for non-service connected care provided to insured Veterans.
 Funds that are collected go back to VA medical facilities to provide health care services to Veterans.
-OCC is mainly responsible for managing back-end revenue cycle processes that take place at the seven Consolidated Patient Account Centers (CPACs) located across the country.
+VHA OCC is mainly responsible for managing back-end revenue cycle processes that take place at the seven Consolidated Patient Account Centers (CPACs) located across the country.

-- Other functions of OCC support and strengthen the effectiveness of its business lines.
+- Other functions of VHA OCC support and strengthen the effectiveness of its business lines.
 These include strategy, policy and planning, budget, workforce management, performance improvement and oversight, data integration, communications and stakeholder relations.

-Taken together, OCC works closely with Veterans and their families, community providers, and VA staff to ensure Veterans can get care from community providers when needed, administers VHA’s beneficiary programs, and collects revenue from private health insurance carriers to provide additional financial support to VA medical facility operations.
+Taken together, VHA OCC works closely with Veterans and their families, community providers, and VA staff to ensure Veterans can get care from community providers when needed, administers VHA’s beneficiary programs, and collects revenue from private health insurance carriers to provide additional financial support to VA medical facility operations.